armandcismaru/DeepTraderX/README.md

 $ pip install -r requirements.txt
 ```

-The project is made up of 2 main components: the market simulation, TBSE and the trading agent, DeepTrader.
+The project is made up of 2 main components: the market simulation, TBSE and the trading agent, DTX.
 The ```deep_trader``` directory in ```src``` contains the code used to train the Neural Network model.
 The trained models are stored in the ```models``` directory.
 The ```tbse``` directory in ```src``` contains the code used to run the simulation.

-DeepTrader (DTR) can be tested against the other trading strategies by runnning TBSE, which can be done in three different ways.
+DTX can be tested against the other trading strategies by runnning TBSE, which can be done in three different ways.
 These are the three different ways to enter the trader schedule.
 The trader schedule is the number of each type of trader present in the market session.
 It should be noted that in TBSE the buyer schedule is always equal to the seller schedule, i.e. there are the same number of buyers of each type as there are sellers.
 So if your schedule is 5 DTR and 5 AA, that means you will have 5 DTR buyers, 5 AA buyers, 5 DTR sellers and 5 AA sellers for a total of 20 traders.
 There are 7 traders available in TBSE, these are ZIC, ZIP, GDX, AA, Giveaway, Shaver and our AI agent, DTR.
 The three ways to specify this schedule are:

 #### - From the config file: